uktrade/four-key-metrics/README.md

 Pingdom documentation:
 https://docs.pingdom.com/api/

-## Circle CI API
+## CircleCI API
-Visit https://app.circleci.com/settings/user/tokens > Create new API Token > add to CIRCLE_CI_TOKEN in your .env
+Visit https://app.circleci.com/settings/user/tokens > Create new API Token > add to `CIRCLE_CI_TOKEN` in your .env

+## Jenkins API

+Open Jenkins and click the button with your name on it (in the navigation bar next to 'Log Out').
+In your .env file, use your Jenkins User ID for `DIT_JENKINS_USER`.

+Click on the 'Configure' button in the left hand navigation, scroll down to the API token section and generate a new token.
+Use this in your .env file for the `DIT_JENKINS_TOKEN` variable.

 ## Grafana API key
 SRE has created a Grafana API key which can be found at: